cau-se/esm-architecture-analysis-replication-package/README.md

 # Earth System Model - Architecture Recovery, Analysis and Restructuring Replication-Package

 This package contains information to perform architecture recovery and analysis, and supports remodularization proposals for Earth System Models (ESM).
-This README.md only provides an overview on the setup.
+This README.md provides an overview on the setup.

 Directory structure:
-- oceandsl-tools.tgz collection of OceanDSL tools used in the recovery and analysis
+- oceandsl-tools.tgz = collection of OceanDSL tools used in the recovery and analysis
 - TODO python tools.
-- mitgcm experiment scripts and configurations for mitgcm experiments
+- models = containing scripts and configuration
+  - mitgcm
-- uvic experiment scripts and configurations for uvic experiments
+  - uvic
+  - swm

 ## Current Analyzed Models

 - MITgcm
 - UVic
+- SWM

 The corresponding subdirectories of the replication package contain detailed instructions for each step to be done to setup the experiments and execute them.